Creating a Strategy for Professional and Peer Networks and Communities of Practice

 Designing, creating and supporting these communities represents a brand new role for publishers looking to interact with their market.
 Sustaining a community and realising the commercial value associated is likely to represent a substantial change in how publishers work with their authors and their customers.

-If you have formulated your strategy and are looking to execute to it, you might be interested in Professional and Peer Networks: A practical approach.
+If you have formulated your strategy and are looking to execute it, you might be interested in Professional and Peer Networks: A practical approach.

 Who will benefit from this course?

-Publishers and senior commercial managers in Scholarly, Professional and STM publishing organisation, who need to make the case for, or sponsor, the programme of technology and change to develop communities of interest, peer and professional networks.
+Publishers and senior commercial managers in Scholarly, Professional and STM publishing organisations, who need to make the case for, or sponsor, the programme of technology and change to develop communities of interest, peer and professional networks.